CloudKitchens: History

 CloudKitchens was established in 2016 by entrepreneurs Diego Berdakin and Sky Dayton, with its first facility in Los Angeles, California.
 In 2018, Travis Kalanick, cofounder of Uber, acquired a controlling stake in CloudKitchens' parent company, City Storage Systems, for approximately $150 million and became CEO.
 John Curran, a former executive at Amazon, was appointed Chief Financial Officer (CFO) in 2021.

 The company secured significant funding, including $400 million from Saudi Arabia's Public Investment Fund in 2019 and $850 million in 2021 in a round that included Microsoft.
 By 2019, the company was valued at approximately $5 billion, growing to an estimated $15 billion by 2021.

 CloudKitchens expanded to multiple countries, acquiring London-based FoodStars in 2019, followed by acquisitions in Latin America including Mexico-based Nano and Colombian company Cocinas Ocultas.
 The increase in food delivery during the COVID-19 pandemic also contributed to the company's growth.

 By 2022, CloudKitchens had acquired around 40 properties in 24 cities, with expenditures exceeding $130 million, and employed over 4,000 individuals worldwide.
 In different regions, it operates under local brand names, such as Kitchen Central in Brazil.

 CloudKitchens maintained limited public communications for several years.
 In 2024, Kalanick broke that trend and publicly presented a concept referred to as the Internet Food Court, aiming for delivery times under 15 minutes through automation.
 This system targets dense urban areas and workplace districts.
 By this time, CloudKitchens reported operating hundreds of kitchen units in different countries.

 In 2022, Kitchen United raised $100 million in an attempt to compete with CloudKitchens.
 Kitchen United eventually exited the competition, selling its real estate assets in late 2023.
+Another competitor, salad chain Mixt, sued CloudKitchens in 2024 for re-selling their products.

+In 2023, CloudKitchens closed several sites and laid off workers to reduce costs.

+The IPO for the company's Middle East unit was planned in mid 2025, but subsequently delayed in December 2025.